MP Web API Documentation

 https://www.mtcproweb.com/api/v1/mpw/authentication

-passing your user email address and password as parameters.
+Pass the user email address and password as parameters.

 curl -X POST -F 'email=user@example.com' -F 'password=welcome' https://www.mtcproweb.com/api/v1/mpw/authentication